Raila Odinga: Member of Parliament

-KANU-NDP merger (New KANU)
+KANU-NDP merger

-Immediately after the 1997 election, Raila appeared alongside Kibaki to denounce the results, saying that they were rigged.
+Immediately after the 1997 election, Odinga appeared alongside Kibaki to denounce the results, saying that they were rigged.
 In the subsequent months, however, he forged a deal to support Moi, entering into a cooperation deal between his party, NDP, and Moi's KANU party.
 He accepted a position in Moi's cabinet as Energy Minister, serving from June 2001 to 2002, during Moi's final term.
 In 2002, the NDP and KANU formally merged, with the NDP being dissolved and the new party being dubbed the "New KANU".
 In the subsequent KANU elections held later that year, he was elected the party's Secretary General (replacing Joseph Kamotho).

 In 2002, much to the chagrin of Odinga and many other hopefuls in the party, Moi endorsed Uhuru Kenyatta – son of Kenya's first president Jomo Kenyatta but a relative newcomer in politics – to be his successor.
 Moi publicly asked Odinga and others to support Uhuru as well.
 This was taken as an affront by many of the party loyalists who felt they were being asked to make way for a newcomer who, unlike them, had done little to build the party.
 Odinga and other KANU members, including Kalonzo Musyoka, George Saitoti, and Joseph Kamotho, opposed this step arguing that the then 38-year-old Uhuru was politically inexperienced and lacked the leadership qualities needed to govern.
 Moi stood his ground, maintaining that the country's leadership needed to pass to the younger generation as well as someone that Moi could rely on personally.

 Dissent ran through the party with some members openly disagreeing with Moi, despite his reputation as an autocrat.
 It was then that the Rainbow Movement was founded, comprising disgruntled KANU members who exited KANU.
 The exodus, led by Odinga, saw most big names fleeing the party.
 Moi was left with his handpicked successor almost alone with a party reduced to an empty shell with poor electoral prospects.
 The Rainbow Movement went on to join the Liberal Democratic Party (LDP), which later teamed up with opposition Mwai Kibaki's National Alliance Party of Kenya (NAK), a coalition of several other parties, to form the National Rainbow Coalition (NARC).